 - EFFECTIVE JULY 1: Per Charleston City Council ordinance all persons are required to wear face coverings when entering buildings open to the public within the City limits.
-Masks must be worn while visiting The Charleston Museum and its historic houses.
+Visitors must wear masks while visiting The Charleston Museum and its historic houses.

 - Visitors are asked to limit elevator use to their immediate party.